dbrimley/ethical-vendor-benchmark-manifesto/index.md

 This Manifesto is a living document, it is Open Source and contributions from the community are welcome in the form of Issues or Pull Requests submited via the github project.

-We invite software vendors to sign up to this manifest and we will display signatories on an attached page.
+We invite software vendors to sign up to this manifesto and will display signatories on an attached page.

 The six points of the manifesto are as follows: